Understanding Domain Name Service (DNS)

 Mail Exchange (MX) Records

-An “MX Record” is a DNS entry that indicates what server(s) handle the email messages for your domain.
-These can be, and usually are, different servers than those that handle your web site.
 “MX” stands for “Mail Exchange”.
 Typically, you will have 2 or more MX records for your domain.
 One is primary; the others are secondary and will provide load balancing or failover for increased delivery reliability.
+E.g. in case one server is down, the others can still receive your email.

 Subdomains

 You can configure your DNS settings to use any addresses you wish for web and email for any of your subdomains.
 Your DNS provider should allow you to do this as a matter of course.
-However, your web or email hosting provider may charge you extra for the use of additional web sites (for each subdomain) or additional email domains.

-If your subdomain is configured to point to another domain name or subdomain name, rather than to a computer’s address, it is known as an “alias” or a “CNAME”.
+If your subdomain is configured to point to another domain or subdomain name, rather than to a computer’s address, it is known as an “alias” or a “CNAME”.
 When a domain or subdomain points directly to a computer’s numberical “IP Address”, this is known as an “A record” (Address Record).
+For example

 DNS Propagation: Time-To-Live (TTL)